-- Chief Diversity/Affirmative Action Officer and Title IX Coordinator Purchase College, SUNY

-735 Anderson Hill Road, Purchase, NY 10577

-914-251-5992

-titleix@purchase.edu

-- When the accused is an employee, a reporting individual may also report the incident to the Human Resources or may request that one of the above referenced confidential or private employees assist in reporting to Employee Relations or Human Resources.
+When the accused is an employee, a reporting individual may also report the incident to the Human Resources or may request that one of the above referenced confidential or private employees assist in reporting to Employee Relations or Human Resources.
 Disciplinary proceedings will be conducted in accordance with applicable collective bargaining agreements.
 When the accused is an employee of an affiliated entity or vendor of the college, college officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and college policy.

-Office of Human Resources

-Purchase College, SUNY 735 Anderson Hill Road, Purchase, NY 10577 914-251-6090 human.resources@purchase.edu

-- You may withdraw your complaint or involvement from the Purchase College process at any time. - Every college shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information shall be presented to the reporting individual: "You have the right to make a report to New York State University Police or Campus Security, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."
+- Office of Human Resources Purchase College, SUNY 735 Anderson Hill Road, Purchase, NY 10577 914-251-6090 human.resources@purchase.edu - You may withdraw your complaint or involvement from the Purchase College process at any time. - Every college shall ensure that, at a minimum, at the first instance of disclosure by a reporting individual to a college representative, the following information shall be presented to the reporting individual: "You have the right to make a report to New York State University Police or Campus Security, local law enforcement, and/or State Police or choose not to report; to report the incident to your institution; to be protected by the institution from retaliation for reporting an incident; and to receive assistance and resources from your institution."

-II- Resources:
+Resources:

-- To obtain effective intervention services. - Counseling Center: 914-251-6390 or counseling@purchase.edu (No charge or fee). - Health Services: 914-251-6380 or hse@purchase.edu.
+To obtain effective intervention services.

+- Counseling Center: 914-251-6390 or counseling@purchase.edu (No charge or fee). - Health Services: 914-251-6380 or hse@purchase.edu.
 Sexual contact can transmit Sexually Transmitted Infections (STI) and may result in pregnancy.
 Testing for STIs is free at Health Services but are sent to commercial laboratories that charge one's insurance.
 Emergency contraception is available at Health Services for \$12.00.
 Health Services is located on the bottom floor of Campus Center South. - Wellness Center: 914-251-6665 or wellness@purchase.edu.
-(No charge or fee)

-- Victim Assistance Services of Westchester Community Opportunity Program: 914-345-3113 or vmarkouizos@westcop.org - Within 96 hours of an assault, you can get a Sexual Assault Forensic Examination (commonly referred to as a rape kit) at a hospital.
-While there should be no charge for a rape kit, there may be a charge for medical or counseling services off campus and, in some cases, insurance may be billed for services.
+(No charge or fee) - Victim Assistance Services of Westchester Community Opportunity Program: 914-345- 3113 or espinoza@westcop.org - Within 96 hours of an assault, you can get a Sexual Assault Forensic Examination (commonly referred to as a rape kit) at a hospital.
+While there should be no charge for a forensic kit, there may be a charge for medical or counseling services off campus and, in some cases, insurance may be billed for services.
 You are encouraged to let hospital personnel know if you do not want your insurance policyholder to be notified about your access to these services.
 The New York State Office of Victim Services may be able to assist in compensating victims/survivors for health care and counseling services, including emergency funds.
-More information may be found here: http://www.ovs.ny.gov/files/ovs-rights-of-cv-booklet.pdf, or by calling 1-800-247-8035.
-Options are explained here: http://www.ovs.ny.gov/helpforcrimevictims.html. - To best preserve evidence, victims/survivors should avoid showering, washing, changing clothes, combing hair, drinking, eating, or doing anything to alter physical appearance until after a physical exam has been completed.
+More information may be found here: Know Your Rights, or by calling 1-800-247- 8035.
+Options are explained here: Help for Crime Victims. - To best preserve evidence, victims/survivors should avoid showering, washing, changing clothes, combing hair, drinking, eating, or doing anything to alter physical appearance until after a physical exam has been completed.

-III- Protection and Accommodations:
+Protection and Accommodations: